-The following steps will be followed to develop the 1-D sediment transport model.
+The following steps will be followed to develop the 1-D sediment-transport model.
 With few exceptions (as noted) the model development will be very similar regardless of the selected model.
 An overview of calibration and validation is included below.
 Additional information on model parameterization, calibration, validation, and sensitivity analysis will be provided in the study reports.
 Review and quality control procedures will be implemented throughout the model development process and are not indicated as individual steps.
 The steps are:

-- Determine the overall model layout. - Downstream boundary selected at a location of known stage-flow conditions. - Upstream boundary location(s) of known discharge and sediment supply information. - Locations of tributaries that will be modeled as reaches.
-Note: These will include the Chulitna and Talkeetna rivers based on agency comments and SPD recommendations. - Flow change locations of tributaries that are modeled as flow and sediment inputs. - Identification of split flow reaches around islands or in multiple-channel locations. - Develop cross-sectional data. - Determine cross section locations to represent the channel network. - Obtain channel cross-sectional geometry from land and bathymetric survey data. - Extend surveyed channel cross sections over islands and into floodplains using land-based survey and light detecting and ranging (LiDAR) data. - Determine channel and floodplain flow distances between cross sections. - Develop flow resistance (roughness) data for cross sections. - Channel base roughness based on bed material size. - Adjust base roughness to account for other sources of flow resistance such as channel irregularities, obstructions (including LWD), bed forms, and channel sinuosity.
-Note: project-related changes in amounts of LWD and sediment size can be related to flow resistance values. - Channel bank and floodplain (overbank) roughness based on land use, vegetative ground cover, and obstructions using field observations and aerial photography. - Develop bed-material gradation and layer information. - Surface sampling conducted throughout the channel network, - Subsurface sampling, and - Bank material samples.
+- 1. Determine the overall model layout. - Downstream boundary selected at a location of known stage-flow conditions. - Upstream boundary location(s) of known discharge and sediment supply information. - Tributaries that will be modeled geometrically with sediment routing. - Flow change locations of tributaries that are modeled as flow and sediment inputs. - Identification of split flow reaches around islands or in multiple-channel locations. - 2.
+Develop cross-sectional data. - Determine cross section locations to represent the channel network. - Obtain channel cross-sectional geometry from land and bathymetric survey data. - Extend surveyed channel cross sections over islands and into floodplains using land-based survey and light detecting and ranging (LiDAR) data. - Determine channel and floodplain flow distances between cross sections. - 3.
+Develop flow resistance (roughness) data for cross sections. - Channel base roughness based on bed material size. - Adjust base roughness to account for other sources of flow resistance such as channel irregularities, obstructions (including LWD), bed forms, and channel sinuosity.
+Note: project-related changes in amounts of LWD and sediment size can be related to flow resistance values. - Channel bank and floodplain (overbank) roughness based on land use, vegetative ground cover, and obstructions using field observations and aerial photography. - 4.
+Develop bed and bank material gradation and layer information. - Surface sampling, - Subsurface sampling, and - Bank material samples. - 5.
+Develop inflow hydrographs and sediment inflows for existing and with-project conditions. - For quasi-unsteady models, develop step hydrographs for the main channel and tributary inputs. - For fully unsteady models, use complete flow hydrographs.

-- Develop inflow hydrographs and sediment inflows for existing and with-project conditions. - For quasi-unsteady models, develop step hydrographs for the main channel and tributary inputs. - For fully unsteady models, use complete flow hydrographs. - Develop sediment inflow rating curves based on tributary models or gaging station records that include sediment measurements. - Other considerations. - Bridge constrictions and geometries, - Ineffective flow areas around bridges and other rapid expansion and contraction areas, and - Use of depth- or flow-variable roughness input. - Test the hydraulic model over a range of flow conditions. - Evaluate cross-sectional spacing to determine the need for interpolated cross sections. - Review for potential geometric input errors in reach lengths or station-elevation data in areas of significant change or instability in hydraulic results. - Calibrate and validate the hydraulic model. - Adjust flow resistance input values (within reasonable limits) to calibrate the hydraulic results using available data including: - Water surface elevations at the time of cross-sectional survey, - Water surface elevations collected at other flows, - Gaging station records, - Water level loggers at Focus Areas and other locations, - Discharge and velocity measurements including main channel and side channels, and - High water marks reported from extreme flood events. - Test the sediment transport model. - Conduct a sediment transport time-step sensitivity analysis to evaluate appropriate computational time steps for different flow magnitudes. - Calibrate and validate the sediment transport model. - Adjust sediment input values, bed layer properties, sediment transport time step (within reasonable limits) to calibrate the hydraulic results using available data including: - Gage station measurements sediment loads, specific gage plots, flow area, width, depth, and velocity measurements, - Comparison cross sections, and - Longitudinal profiles. - Run and evaluate the results of the sediment transport simulations.
+- Develop sediment inflow rating curves based on tributary models or gaging station records that include sediment measurements. - 6.
+Other considerations. - Bridge constrictions and geometries. - Ineffective flow areas around bridges and other rapid expansion and contraction areas. - Use of depth- or flow-variable roughness input. - 7.
+Test the hydraulic model over a range of flow conditions. - Evaluate cross-sectional spacing to determine the need for interpolated cross sections. - Review for potential geometric input errors in reach lengths or station-elevation data in areas of appreciable change or instability in hydraulic results. - 8.
+Calibrate and validate the hydraulic model. - Adjust flow resistance input values (within reasonable limits) to calibrate the hydraulic results using available data including: - o Water-surface elevations at the time of cross-sectional survey, - o Water-surface elevations collected at other flows, - o Gaging station records, - o Water level loggers at Focus Areas and other locations, - Discharge and velocity measurements including main channel and lateral features, and - o High water marks reported from extreme flood events. - 9.
+Test the sediment-transport model. - Conduct a sediment-transport time-step sensitivity analysis to evaluate appropriate computational time steps for different flow magnitudes. - 10.
+Calibrate and validate the sediment-transport model. - Adjust sediment input values, bed layer properties, sediment-transport time step (within reasonable limits) to calibrate the hydraulic results using available data including: 1) Gage station measurements sediment loads, specific gage plots, flow area, width, depth, and velocity measurements, 2) Comparison cross sections, and 3) Longitudinal profiles. - 11.
+Run and evaluate the results of the sediment-transport simulations.